Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

 where $a$ is the scattering length.
 In the three-body sector, we will use parametrizations that include an explicit pole to accommodate a resonance.
 In particular, $C$ in FVU and $\Kiso$ in RFT will be parametrized as

 where $c_i$ and $c'_i$ ($i=0,1$) are numerical constants to be determined from the data.
-To ensure a physical residue, $c_0$, $c_0'$ have to be negative, at least in the assumption that weak final-state rescattering is unable to change the sign of the residue.
+When the final-state rescattering is weak, one can relate the sign of $c_0$ ($c_0'$) to the residua of the two-point correlation function.
+The latter has a definite sign as discussed in Ref.~\cite{Blanton:2019igq}, which implies that $c_0 (c_0')$ should be negative.